CarSomma/streamlit_saffron/README.md

 ## Data analysis excercise on penguins
 **Business goal:**

-*Our marketing team would love to know about the penguins 🐧.*
+*Our marketing team would love to know about the penguins 🐧*

 Use an editor (e.g., Vscode) to open the file penguins_excercise.py.
 Read the TODO doc string at the beginning of the file.

+Afterward we will create out of that a nice sort of dashboard using streamlit.